COLUMN: What do you know about local or Florida lore?

-But, even with our building temporarily closed to the public, there are interesting conversations going on at the Elsie Quirk Library — thanks to a lively and reflective staff.
+But even with our building temporarily closed to the public, there are interesting conversations going on at Elsie Quirk Library — thanks to a lively and reflective staff.

 A recent conversation about our Florida collection provided an opportunity to examine our perspectives and learn from each other, from which I took the opportunity to follow my librarian heart and learn in a little more of the complex history of our beautiful, sunshiny state.